Bonnet2B1/so_long/readme.md

 - The map must be surrounded by walls.
 - The map must be rectangular.
 - The map must be doable.
-- The map must have at least one exit.
+- The map must have one exit.
+- The map must have one player.
 - The map must have at least one collectible.
-- The map must have at least one player.
+- The map can have ennemie(s).

 Representation of the pixels in the map.ber file :